Arthur J. Gallagher & Co.: 1980s-present

-In February 2020, Gallagher acquired Affiliated Benefit Consultants, Inc., a benefits consulting firm headquartered in Oak Brook, Illinois.
-Founded in 1986, Affiliated Benefit Consultants provided comprehensive employee benefits consulting services to clients across the United States.
-Financial terms of the transaction were not disclosed.
+In February 2020, Gallagher acquired Affiliated Benefit Consultants, a benefits consulting firm headquartered in Oak Brook, Illinois.

-On September 26, 2020, Gallagher reported a ransomware incident affecting certain internal systems.
+In September 2020, Gallagher reported a ransomware incident affecting certain internal systems.
 In response to the security event, the company implemented precautionary measures including taking all global systems offline, initiating response protocols, launching an investigation, engaging external cybersecurity professionals, and activating business continuity plans to minimize disruption to customers.
 By September 28, 2020, the company indicated that it had restarted or was in the process of restarting most of its business systems.
-At that time, Gallagher stated that based on available information, it did not anticipate the incident would have a material impact on its business operations, financial condition, or overall performance.